-Value-Added Tax, or VAT, is a tax on goods and services for residents of countries in the European Union (EU).
+Value-Added Tax, or VAT, is a tax on goods and services for residents of the European Union (EU).
 Rates range from 15% to 25%, depending on the country.

-If you're a qualifying EU resident, we may collect a Value-Added Tax (VAT) along with your subscription payments according to jurisdictional requirements.
+If you're a qualifying EU resident, we may collect a Value-Added Tax (VAT) along with your subscription payments.
 If you’re exempt, you can enter your VAT Registration Number (also known as a VAT ID) to confirm your exemption status.

 Tip: For help collecting VAT using Squarespace Commerce, visit Collecting VAT or GST.

 VAT and Squarespace pricing

 If you live in an applicable country and don’t verify that you’re exempt, all payments you make to Squarespace are subject to VAT according to your country’s standard rate.
 This will apply to any paid service we offer, including your:

 - G Suite subscription purchases, renewals, or charges for new users

 - Getty Images purchases

 Prices listed on our website don’t include VAT.
 You’ll see your total charge and a tax breakdown before checkout and on your invoices.